hello-efficiency-inc/ridereceipts/README.md

 Simply put, using Uber Run is no different security-wise than if you were to log into your Uber account manually through your regular browser.
 By using Uber Run, you’re essentially telling the browser to do this for you automatically.

 For Mac users: Since Uber Run is not available in the App Store, you may need to override your security settings in order to open it.
 Please follow these [instructions](https://support.apple.com/kb/PH25088?locale=en_US).

-## Features

-- [x] Categorized by User Account
-- [x] Categorized by Year and Month
-- [x] Invoices are renamed by date and timestamp.
-E.g. Jan-30-2018-9am.PDF
-- [x] Option to filter invoices by a specific month(s) or year(s)
-- [x] Supported on all Platforms i.e Windows, Mac & Linux
-- [x] Take pdf screenshot of receipts of your trip page.
-- [ ] Automatically separate business from personal invoices (Maybe only for Lyft)
-- [x] Configurable path to save invoices
-- [ ] Lyft Integration

 ## Developer Notes